Counseling and Wellness Center

 Hours of Operation

-For the Fall 2021 semester, the CWC will provide a hybrid model of services, including Telemental health (video and phone) and in-person sessions.
+CWC has been providing a hybrid model of services, including Telemental health (video and phone) and in-person sessions.
 Please click on the “Telemental Health” tab on the right side of this page for more info, including Telemental Health FAQs.

 Scheduling an Appointment